27 Building a DSL

 #> wt

-When ggplot2 eventually builds the plot, it evaluates these quosures against the data frame. wt is looked up in mtcars, not in the global environment.
-The separation of capture and evaluation is the mechanism that makes the whole system work.
+When ggplot2 eventually builds the plot, it evaluates these quosures against the data frame, so wt is looked up in mtcars, not in the global environment.
+This separation of capture and evaluation is the mechanism that makes the entire system work: you write code that looks like it refers to columns directly, and the library quietly intercepts those references and redirects them to the data.

-The +.gg method is simpler than you might expect.
-It takes the existing plot object, attaches the new component (a layer, a scale, a theme), and returns the modified plot.
+The +.gg method, meanwhile, simply takes the existing plot object, attaches the new component (a layer, a scale, a theme), and returns the modified plot.
 The plot is a list that grows with each +.
 Rendering happens only when you print it.

-This two-phase design (build, then execute) appears in SQL query builders, in compiler intermediate representations, and in ggplot2.
+This two-phase design (build a description, then execute it) appears in SQL query builders, in compiler intermediate representations, and in ggplot2.
 The user describes what they want; the system decides how to produce it.
+But you do not need ggplot2’s sophistication to exploit the same pattern.

 27.3 Building a unit-aware DSL

 Start with the class.
-A unit value is a number paired with a unit string:
+A unit value is a number paired with a unit string, using an S3 class:

 new_unit <- function(value, unit) {